rasmunk/docker-gocd-agent-cplusplus/README.md

 # docker-gocd-agent-cplusplus
-A simple GoCD image for building c++ applications in a container environment
+A simple GoCD image for building c++ applications in a container environment.